port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 - Access to your Port account.
 - Permissions to create and edit self service actions and automations.
-- A basic understanding of JSON and JQ expressions

 ## Creating the self service action